Arthritis in Dogs

 Natural Therapies

-If your dog is suffering from arthritis, first evaluate his weight and diet.
+If your dog is suffering from arthritis, first check his weight and diet.
 Fido’s extra pounds are adding to the stress on his joints and many dog foods contain ingredients, which will make the arthritis worse.
 Start, by cutting back on those table scraps and unnecessary treats and taking a short daily walk.
 Even just ten minutes a day will shed pounds and improve circulation.

 Non-traditional Therapies

-Dosage recomendations based on breed size.
+Dosage recommendations based on breed size.

 Small= 500-1000mg